First DUI offense

 DUI offense is charged in two ways an “Impairment DUI” which is mostly called “DUI-less-safe” and the “DUI Per Se.”

 If the driver had their first DUI offense under any of these two DUI charges, the charge will be treated by the judge using the “Look Back” period.
 The Look-back period is the period in-between the driver’s first DUI charge and the current one.
 This means that even if the driver already had their first DUI charge in the past, the current DUI charge may still be treated as if it were their first DUI offense if the Look-back period is up to 10 years – for criminal penalties.

 The penalties under a first DUI offense are more lenient compared to a second DUI offense as the penalties under a second DUI offense are more lenient to a third or multiple DUI offenses.

-How a DUI defense lawyer may be able to help you
+How a Columbus DUI defense lawyer may be able to help you

 These days, reading and searching the internet regarding DUI laws and penalties is not enough as the law in Georgia keep changing- yearly.
 New rules set in every day as complicated cases arise.
 It’s in the offender’s best interest to contact an experienced DUI defense lawyer to know the updates on what their options are.

 DUI Attorney Tyler Moffitt of Moffitt LLC is an experienced Columbus Criminal Defense lawyer that knows the prosecutors, judges, the paperwork involved, and the current laws regarding DUI cases in Columbus, Georgia.
-He is dedicated and steers through the process to find the best possible result.
-Being the area of criminal law he specializes in, he is equipped with the best DUI defense approach that can protect your driving privileges and other rights, and this is why he has excelled in many DUI defense cases throughout Columbus.
+His dedication and steering results in the best possible result.
+As this is the area of criminal law he specializes in, he is equipped with the best DUI defense approach.
+In short, he can protect your driving privileges and other rights.
+This is why he has excelled in many DUI defense cases throughout Columbus, Georgia.